-United States Senator Herb Kohl was elected to the senate in 1988 and has been reelected in 1994, 2000, and 2006.
-Russ Feingold, a Janesville native, was elected to the senate in 1992, and reelected in 1998, and 2004.
+United States Senator Herb Kohl was elected to the senate in 1988 and reelected in 1994, 2000, and 2006.
+Russ Feingold, a Janesville native, was elected in 1998 and reelected in 2004.

-The Town of Johnstown is located in the 1st Congressional District of Wisconsin represented by Paul Ryan, a native of the City of Janesville.
+The Town of La Prairie is located in the 1st Congressional District of Wisconsin represented by Paul Ryan, a native of the City of Janesville.
 Congressman Ryan has been elected since 1998.
 Geographically, the 1st Congressional District is located in the eastern half of the county including the Cities of Milton and Janesville.
 There are a total of eight congressional districts in Wisconsin.
-The 1st Congressional district entails all or parts of 6 counties in southeast Wisconsin.
+The 1st Congressional district entails all of parts of 6 counties in southeast Wisconsin.